 Subroutine SUTRA increments the simulation clock, TSEC, to the time at the end of the new time step, and shifts new vectors to previous level vectors, which begins the time step.
-BCTIME is called to set time-dependent sources and boundary conditions if such exist.
+BCTIME is called to set user-programmed, time-dependent sources and boundary conditions if such exist.
+BCSTEP is called to set time-dependent sources and boundary conditions specified in the optional ".bcs" files.
 ADSORB is called if sorption is required.
 The element-by-element calculations required to construct the matrix equations are carried out by a call to ELEMN2 (for 3D) or ELEMN3 (for 3D).
 NODAL is called to carry out nodewise and cellwise calculations for the global matrices.
 BC is called to modify the matrix equations for boundary conditions.

 SOLVE is called for p and or U solution (depending on the value of ML), and if iterations to resolve nonlinearities are underway, convergence is checked.
 If iterations are continued, control switches back to the step, which shifts new to old vectors, and the sequence of calls is repeated.
 If no more iterations are required, SUTRA may call OUTLST2 (for 2D) or OUTLST3 (for 3D) to print results to the ".lst" file if these are requested on the present time step.
 BUDGET is called if budget output is requested to the ".lst" file on this time step.
-OUTNOD, OUTELE, OUTOBC, and OUTOBS are called to print nodewise results to the ".nod" file, elementwise results to the ".ele" file, and observation data to ".obc" and ".obs" files, respectively, if these are requested on the present time step.
+OUTNOD, OUTELE, OUTOBC, OUTOBS, OUTBCOF, OUTBCOS, OUTBCOP, and OUTBCOU are called to print nodewise results to the ".nod" file, elementwise results to the ".ele" file, observation data to ".obc" and ".obs" files, and source and boundary condition node specifications and results to the ".bcof", ".bcos", ".bcop", and ".bcou" files, respectively, if these are requested on the present time step.